zPaw/jnap/README.md

-### jnap - library for talking to Linksys router API
+# jnap - library for talking to Linksys router API

-This library allows you to programatically talk to Linksys Smart Wi-Fi routers that use HNAP (or JNAP, I'm not really sure what it's called).
+This library allows you to programmatically talk to Linksys Smart Wi-Fi routers that use HNAP (or JNAP, I'm not really sure what it's called).

-### Install from this repo
+## Install from this repo

 Run this at the command line: